Clearwater Pedestrian Accident Lawyer

 - In the United States, around 41,259 people die in traffic accidents every year.
 4, 975 of them are pedestrians.

-- Pedestrian accidents in Florida make up 20% of all pedestrian accidents in the United States.
+- Pedestrian accidents in Florida account for 20% of all pedestrian accidents in the United States.

 Pedestrian accidents can happen anywhere, including crosswalks, school zones, or even in a grocery store parking lot.
 Many times, accidents involve speeding, distracted, or intoxicated drivers.
 However, while alcohol plays a role in 49% of all pedestrian accidents, darkness, and low visibility account for nearly 70% of pedestrian accidents.
 Regardless of the cause, many accidents occur because a driver does not see a pedestrian until it’s too late.
 Accidents may also occur when a driver does not respect a pedestrian’s right-of-way or space in a crosswalk.